Ulad/DocuCraft/README.md

 - settings.py (# TODO файл .env)
 You need to specify the main variables in it.

 Important!
-In the `loader` module, the main function `load_excel_data` loads only from named tables, I did it because I want to and it's convenient. 😊
+In the `loader` module, the main function `load_excel_data` loads only from Excel's named tables, I did it because I want to and it's convenient. 😊
 ```python
 PATH_TO_EXCEL = "path/to/your/excel/file.xlsx"
 TABLE_NAME_IN_EXCEL = ""